zluigon/Destination-OOP/README.md

 4. Verify your tests work by running `npm test ./__tests__/classes/Plane.test.js`.

 ## `Airport`
-1. In `Plane.test.js`, import the `Plane` class from `Plane.js` that has been created for you.
+1. In `Airport.test.js`, import the `Airport` class from `Airport.js` that has been created for you.
-2. In `Plane.test.js`, construct the tests that will verify that you have included all of the required components outlined in the class diagram above.
+2. In `Airport.test.js`, construct the tests that will verify that you have included all of the required components outlined in the class diagram above.
 A few to consider using:
-    - Test that `company`, `origin`, and `destination` are assigned to the correct value.
+    - Test that `name` and `planes` are assigned to the correct value.
+    - Test that `airportCode` is the correct value
-    - Check that the `passengers` array initializes as an empty array.
+    - Check that the `planes` array initializes as an empty array.
-    - Verify that you can add a `Person` to the `passengers` array using `addPassenger`.
+    - Verify that you can add `Plane` objects to the planes array using `addPlane`.
 3. In `Plane.js`, create code that meets the following specifications:
     - **Properties**
         - `name`: The name of the Airport.